San Salvador Department

 Description of Whole Child International:

-Whole Child International’s mission is to improve the quality of care that vulnerable children receive.
+Whole Child International’s mission is to improve quality of care for vulnerable children regardless of the setting in which they live.
 Our systems-based, comprehensive program prioritizes the social-emotional well-being of children in a spectrum of settings ranging from orphanages, to limited-resource childcare centers, to foster and kinship care.
 We provide knowledge, skills, and tools to local universities, social workers, center directors, government ministry employees, and other stakeholders whose optimal functioning is critical to sustainable change across the childcare system.

 Description of Job Responsibilities:

 This position is based in San Salvador, El Salvador.
 The Chief of Party is the point person for the 5 year, 7.2 million USAID project in El Salvador (4.9 from USAID, 2.3 from WCI).
 S/he has ultimate responsibility for the financial and programmatic integrity of the project.
 S/he will be responsible for all Whole Child communications to USAID.
 In addition, s/he will ensure timely and effective implementation of the project, meeting key milestones, liaising and communicating with USAID and partners, and overseeing all compliance-related activities.
 In addition, s/he will communicate and respond to any changes in the political or security context.